1. About morphine

 Is morphine only used at the end of life?

-Morphine isn't only used at the end of a terminal illness.
+Morphine is not only used at the end of a terminal illness.
 It's the amount of pain you have, not the stage of your illness, that decides whether morphine is prescribed for you.

 Can children take morphine?